Books about Poggioreale

 To further thwart our studies, these books were written in Italian.

-and are currently available to you.
+and are currently available to you today.
 You will find links below for your convenience.

 Author: Can.
 Nunzio Caronna